datadotworld/dwapi-spec/docs/intro.md

 ## Getting Featured

-Before featuring your product on data.world, we evaluate:
+In order for your product to be featured, we first evaluate whether it meets our standards for:
 1. Value and utility
 1. Stability and finish
 1. Use of APIs and other toolkit functionality